Trinidad and Tobago travel advice

 • diplomatic missions

-• public areas and tourist attractions, restaurants, bars, coffee shops, shopping centres, markets, hotels and other sites frequented by foreigners
+• public areas and tourist attractions, restaurants, bars, coffee shops, shopping centres, markets, and hotels

 Demonstrations